filecoin-project/FIPs/FIPS/fip-xxxx-move-partitions.md

 }
 ```

+### Constraits and Rules

-To adhere to the requirement of conducting a _WindowPoSt_ every 24 hours, the `MovePartitions` function only permits the movement of partitions to a `DestDeadline` whose next proving period is scheduled to occur within 24 hours after the `OrigDeadline`'s last proving period.
+1. To adhere to the requirement of conducting a _WindowPoSt_ every 24 hours, the `MovePartitions` function only permits the movement of partitions to a `DestDeadline` whose next proving period is scheduled to occur within 24 hours after the `OrigDeadline`'s last proving period.
 If the `DestDeadline` falls outside of this time frame, it will fail.
 This restriction ensures that the sector's period aligns with the required _WindowPoSt_ interval.
+2. Partitions cannot be moved to or from a deadline during its challenge window or immediately before it, matching existing mutability constraints.
+3. A partition containing faulty or unproven sectors cannot be moved.
+4. The partitions are moved as a whole, without any compaction.
+5. An empty partition is left behind in the source deadline after the move.
+This ensures that partition indices do not change.
+6. If the original deadline falls within its optimistic WindowPoSt challenge window, the previously submitted WindowPoSt is validated during the MovePartitions method's execution.
+This validation helps to demonstrate the correctness of the previously submitted WindowPoSt data.

 ## Design Rationale
 The main goal of this proposal is to introduce a straightforward mechanism for enabling flexible proving period scheduling for Storage Providers (SPs). `MovePartitions` means all sectors in the particular partitions are all together moved from the original deadline to the destination deadline if it executed successfully.